Top 6 Password Managers Compared: Which One Keeps You Safest in 2026?

 Drawbacks

-Lacks advanced features like dark web monitoring or secure file storage
+Missing advanced security extras such as dark web monitoring or encrypted file storage

 Real-World Example